840 million people speak English

 The Philippines has two official languages: Filipino and English.
 Only around 37,000 Filipinos speak it as a first language.
 However, a little over 92% of the population can speak it as a second language.

-Ever wonder why so many email scams originally came from Nigeria, as opposed to Kenya or Zimbabwe?
+As an aside, ever wonder why so many well-known email scams originally came from Nigeria, as opposed to another country?
 There are a lot of reasons, but the relatively high percentage of English speakers is probably one of them.
 Around 53% of the population in Nigeria can speak English, which means that a small percentage of those people (by no means representative of all Nigerians) can use their English skills to claim royal descent and a big fat inheritance.
-With a hefty payout for you, dear blessed one, if only you’ll kindly wire them the transfer fee.
+With a hefty pay-out for you, dear blessed one, if only you’ll kindly wire them the transfer fee.

 It’s about time, right?
 98% of people in the UK speak English.
 But the UK’s comparatively small size and small population mean that larger countries like Nigeria and the Philippines actually have more English speakers.

 Obviously, numbers don’t tell the whole story here.
 Which countries have the highest English proficiency – the highest percentage of people who can speak English well?
 To answer this question, let’s take a look at results from EF’s English Proficiency Index (EPI).
 EF is a company that administers English exams to companies.
-(Not coincidentally, they also promote the idea that English should be the world’s “common language” for business.)
+(Not coincidentally, they also promote the idea that English should be the world’s “common language” for business.
+And there are some questions about what constitutes “good” English- one criticism of the EF is that they promote US/Canadian/UK varieties of English while stigmatizing the natural evolution of the English language in other countries.)

 Excluding English-speaking countries like the US and the UK, here are the 5 countries where professionals are most proficient in English, according to EF: